Ancient Minerals Magnesium Oil

 Product Application and Usage

-Magnesium oil is topical magnesium in a convenient spray, designed to be absorbed by the skin, bypassing the gastrointestinal tract, with no unpleasant laxative effect.
+Magnesium oil is topical magnesium in a convenient spray, designed to be absorbed by the skin.

 Why Ancient Minerals?